 Generally, the fresh produce is in one section whilst the clothes, hardware and other items are in another area.

-If you’re looking for woven shopping baskets, dresses, jeans, shoes, frying pans, cutlery, bed linen, your sure to find something that you suits you on one of the stands.
+If you’re looking for woven shopping baskets, dresses, jeans, shoes, frying pans, cutlery, bed linen, you’re sure to find something that suits you on one of the stands.

 There is always a stand with a keen seller talking to a small crowd about a magical vegetable knife or ever-clean windows.
 He’ll carefully spin his web, cutting the price and adding more and something free.
 Being a salesman starts here.